Skip to content

 Sheikh Zayed Grand Mosque

-Monumental in scale yet intricate in detail, the Sheikh Zayed Grand Mosque is one of the UAE’s defining landmarks.
-Its marble courtyard features one of the world’s largest mosaics, while interiors reveal Qur’anic calligraphy, crystal chandeliers and hand-crafted ornamentation.
+Monumental in scale yet intricate in detail, the Sheikh Zayed Grand Mosque is one of the UAE's defining landmarks.
+Its marble courtyard features one of the world's largest carpet mosaics, while interiors reveal Qur'anic calligraphy, crystal chandeliers and hand-crafted ornamentation.
 Every element reflects craftsmanship rooted in tradition.

 Abu Dhabi Corniche and Al Hudayriat Island

-For outdoor enthusiasts, the Corniche offers waterfront cycling and walking routes with skyline views.
+For outdoor enthusiasts, the Corniche offers waterfront cycling and walking routes with sweeping skyline views.
 Al Hudayriat Island adds beach access, sunset scenes and space for swimming or surfing.

 What to Eat in Abu Dhabi